19 Aug Have you met The Yoga Teacher’s Teacher: Annie Carpenter?

 One of the biggest things I hear teachers say after training with Annie is that they have a renewed love and dedication for yoga.
 That not only through Annie’s compassionate teachings but her embodied dedication to the practice, they take home a feeling which keeps them inspired to continue their path and expression of yoga.

-I am so excited that Annie is coming to Australia, and teaching at Power Living in Sydney and Melbourne, teaching classes open to the public and two teachers immersions for yoga teachers.
-I will be at them all and hope to see you there.
-Spots will fill up fast, as this is not to be missed yogis.
+I am so excited that Annie is coming to Australia in November 2019.
+She will be teaching at Power Living in Sydney and Melbourne, teaching classes open to the public and two teachers immersions for yoga teachers.

 Written by Duncan Parviainen, Master Facilitator, Power Living.